-One way to help ensure that you leave no readable information on a hard disk is to do a low-level format.
-The standard operating-system format commands do not remove all information from a hard disk.
-Low-level format programs are available from a number of manufacturers.
+The standard operating system format commands do not remove all information from a hard disk.
+Low-level format programs are used for this purpose and are available from a number of software manufacturers.

 Diskettes are a little different.
-An operating-system format command writes a repeated pattern over the entire surface of the diskette.
+An operating system format command writes a repeated pattern over the entire surface of the diskette.
 As a result, any information that was on the diskette becomes unreadable.